probmods/probmods2/exercises/hierarchical-models.md

 What do you conclude about vowel words vs. consonant words now?

+*Hint* Consider how the model is sensitive to the different assumed variances (e.g. the fixed noise in the observe function we assume sigma=10).
+In particular, how does this effect how you choose a sigma for your word-level effects?

 The individual word means that you have introduced are called *random effects* -- in a BDA they are random variables (usually at the individual item or person level) that are not of interest by themselves.

 <!--